top of page

 Alcohol - 6% Cakes/Desserts - 3% Ceremony - 7% Entertainment - 7% Food - 17% Flowers & Décor - 14% Photo/Video - 15% Planner - 13% Reception Venue - 18%

 Okay, so you've selected the 8 most important items from the list at the top of the article... now it's time to make some adjustments to fit your needs better!
+Here's the part that takes some work!
+Get your pen and paper and get ready for some writing!

 If you already know you're going to be using a friend's backyard for your venue or got a sick deal on catering or you're making your own decorations with a cost you've already set, move the freed up percentages from that and add it to your top 4 most important categories.
 Take percentage points away from the 5 categories you did not star or underline and move it to the 4 starred categories you felt were the most important.